Martha Marcy May Marlene

 Favourite Films: The Usual Suspects, Citizen Kane, The Maltese Falcon, Casablanca, Annie Hall, Seven Samurai, Cinema Paradiso, Sunrise, Chinatown, Bladerunner

-A film-obsessed freelancer, I first started writing stuff proper like on the University of Birmingham's newspaper, Redbrick.
-Since then, I've talked about test screenings for the Guardian, examined 3D ticket prices and reported on technology and video games for an online retailer.
-In the daytime, I'm currently a property journalist for overseas real estate portal The Move Channel.
+By day, I write about houses for overseas property portal The Move Channel.
 By night, I'm a Woody Allen nut with a taste for Film Noir and all things indie and Hispanic.
-You can also avoid my scribblings by staying away from Den of Geek, BBC radio sketch show Newsjack, and fellow film blog Cine-Vue.
+You can also avoid my scribblings by staying away from Den of GeekLittle White Lies, BBC radio sketch show Newsjack, the Guardian, fellow blog Cine-Vue and other random places.

 Selina Pearson